jvycee/jvycee/README.md

 I help developers solve complex problems and build thriving communities.
 By day, I'm a technical support specialist with 700+ accepted solutions in developer communities, specializing in API debugging and user empathy.
 By night, I'm building an AI home lab and exploring the intersection of analog and digital creativity.

 **Currently:**
-- 🔧 Technical Product Support at HubSpot (5+ years)
+- 🔧 Technical Product Support and Community Management at HubSpot (5+ years)
-- 🤖 Daily AI user (Claude Pro, Anthropic API) + building AI home lab
+- 🤖 AI power user (Claude, ChatGPT, Gemini) + building AI home lab
 - 🎵 Music production blending analog and digital techniques
 - 📸 Street photography and graffiti documentation
 - 💻 Creative coding and technical experimentation